MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/graph-path-discovery-fl.md

 In the example above, we pre-process the nodes table and add several options of possible endpoint definitions.
 By commenting/uncommenting different options, several scenarios can be discovered:

 * Option 1: Find paths between Virtual Machines to Cloud Storage resources.
 Useful in exploring connection patterns between types of nodes.
-* Option 2: Find paths between specific nodes (vm-work-1 and vm-work-2) to a specific node ('storage_main_backup').
-Useful in investigating known cases - such as paths from compromised assets.
+* Option 2: Find paths between any of the specific nodes (vm-work-1, vm-work-2) to a specific node (storage_main_backup).
+Useful in investigating known cases - such as paths from known compromised assets to known critical ones.
 * Option 3: Find paths between groups of nodes, such as nodes in different environments.
 Useful for monitoring insecure paths, such as paths between test and production environments.

 In the example above we use the first option to find all the paths between VMs to cloud storage resources, which might be used by potential attackers who want to access stored data.
-This scenario can be strengthened by addind more filters to valid endpoints - for example, connecting VMs with known vulnerabilities to storage containing sensitive data.
+This scenario can be strengthened by adding more filters to valid endpoints - for example, connecting VMs with known vulnerabilities to storage accounts containing sensitive data.

 The function `graph_path_discovery_fl()` can be used in cybersecurity domain to discover interesting paths, such as lateral movement paths, over data modeled as a graph.